VictorioBerra/circuitpython-codepy-lib-backup-utility/README.md

 Even more Nieve process to just backup the lib folder as a zip on an interval.

 A very simple but effective way to backup your code.py and lib folder and better than nothing.

+## Todo

+- /lib to use the same checksum process as code.py
+- support more than just code.py
+- everything configurable though CLI args (System.CommandLine)